 Pregnancy announcements and pregnant colleagues may make things harder.
 Have a look at this example of good practice where a manager is sensitive to this.
 If possible, it may help to warn them before someone sends out a pregnancy announcement via email.

 Some women prefer to get on with things and find it frustrating if people tiptoe around certain topics when with them.
 If you’re not sure what they would prefer, ask them.

 Pregnancy after a miscarriage can be a very anxious time.
 It may help to read our information on pregnancy after a loss and to be aware they may have additional appointments and scans during that pregnancy.
-During the coronavirus pandemic they may be advised to self-isolate.

 A very high level of psychological stress may be associated with an increased likelihood of miscarriage.
 More research is needed but an employee who is trying to conceive or is pregnant after a previous loss may find it helpful to look at ways they can reduce stress at work.